 By this time in its history, the B-Series had built a loyal following among drivers, many of whom stuck with the vehicle through the model years.
 Reliability, handling, styling, and comfort, as well as a high build quality, were some of the reasons drivers came back to the B-Series again and again.
 Some noted that the vehicle's payload capability was not as large as its competitors, but for drivers in the market for a durable, reliable light truck, the B-Series seemed to fit the bill.

-Talk about the 1998 Mazda B-Series Pickup
+What's your take on the 1998 Mazda B-Series Pickup?

 Mazda B-Series Pickup Questions

 Could I Put A 1998 Mazda B3000 Motor Into A 2002 Mazda B3000?

 If it is possible, even if a few other things would have to be changed, what would need to be done?

 Looking at a '98 Mazda with 110K miles on it.
 What kind of maintenance issues should I be concerned about, e.g. timing belt, etc?

 Can I put bigger size tires on the rear?